 Protection of the damaged tissue is vital to prevent further damage and enable the healing process to start efficiently and effectively.
 There are a number of ways to protect the injured area all with the same aim of limiting further movement and use of the joint / muscle / ligament / tendon.
 One way this can be achieved is using a support or splint.

-In the early stages, rest is one of the most important components of the P.R.I.C.E principle but is often neglected or ignored.
+In the early stages, rest is one of the most important components of the cold therapy P.R.I.C.E principle but is often neglected or ignored.
 It does not only refer to the prolonged period of time that the athlete will be out of action but also to the immediate period after the injury.
 An athlete must know when to stop training and allow the injured area to heal otherwise repetitive minor injuries can often result in a more severe injury that keeps the athlete out for much longer.
 This could have been prevented by adequate rest and treatment after the initial injury.

 If an injury is sustained during sporting activity some athletes have a tendency to 'run it off'.
 This implies that by continuing to participate in the exercise, the injury will simply go away.
 In fact, in the majority of cases this is not true and is not advisable.